vorble/greatestparty/README.md

 * Dark vs. Light
 * Fire vs. Ice

-Each check mark in the weapons and armors grids allocates an equipment power equal to about one third of your party size.
+Each check mark in the weapons and armor grids allocates an equipment power equal to about one third of your party size.
 Increase your party size to further increase weapon and armor power.